 Indefinite articles in Spanish (“Artículos indeterminados”) are a collection of words that precede nouns in many circumstances, indicating its gender and number.

-They are all equivalent to the English word “a, an” in singular or “some, a few” in plural.
+They are all equivalent to the English words “a, an” in singular, and “some, a few” in plural.

-You need to always match the gender and number of the noun, so there are 4 Indefinite Articles: “un, una, unos, unas”.
+You need to always match the gender and number of the noun, resulting in 4 Indefinite Articles: “un, una, unos, unas”.